oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 13. On Procedure Activity, select specific execution step from the procedure step tree to see details of the execution log.

-    setup View Data to be refreshed with specific time interval to refresh page
+    Setup View Data to be refreshed with specific time interval to refresh page.
+The procedure takes about 2-3 minutes to complete.

+    Wait for **Status: Succeeded** which indicates the procedure ran successfully.

     ![](images/3657eb9bb536b26d163c148e40a99332.jpg " ")

-14. Once the procedure is completed (takes about 2-3 mins), you can **Navigate to Targets >> Databases**.
+14. You can **Navigate to Targets >> Databases**.

     ![](images/Target-Database-Navigation.jpg " ")